BenjaminSchwessinger/Bacter-Tutorial/README.md

 Parameter posteriors
 --------------------

-To examine the sampled parameter posteriors, open Tracer and load the log file.
-In our example analysis, the main parameters we're interested in are the population growth rate and final size.
-The data were simulated under an exponential growth model with rate 0.5 (per unit time) and final effective size 5.0.
-Both these values are well within the 95% HPD intervals for the corresponding inferred parameters:
+To examine the sampled parameter marginal posteriors and, more generally, to assess the health of our analysis results, open Tracer and load the log file.
+(To do this, select "Import trace file" from the File menu or click the "+" button below and to the left of the table in the top left corner of the Tracer window.)
+Shown below is the marginal posterior for the number of conversions ancestral to our data.

 ![image](figures/tracer.png){width=80%}

-Note that the ESS for many parameters, the likelihood in particular, is still extremely small.
+Note that the ESS for many parameters, the likelihood in particular, may still be extremely small.
 This indicates that, as anticipated, the chain should be run for a lot longer before the results are considered trustworthy.
 We can easily continue/resume the chain just as for any other BEAST 2 analysis, and you may wish to try this yourself.
 However,